E1leenn/finalchallenge/README.md

 ![](images/laser.JPG) <br>
 *Image of cardboard used for the maze*

 This shows the Raspberry Pi and breadboard used to wire the hardware.
-Withon the black cone is the photodiode sensor.
+Within the black cone is the photodiode sensor.
 ![](images/pi.JPG)<br>
 *Image of cardboard used for the maze*